machinescream/worker_manager/README.md

 ![GitHub Logo](images/logo2.jpg)

+## NEW FEATURE
+From '4.3.0' version of this library you can pause and resume pool of isolates by call 'Executor().pausePool()' and 'Executor().resumePool()', also you can pause and resume 'Cancelable' by using 'resume()' and 'pause()' API.

 ## Warning
 Current implementation for web support same as `compute` method from flutter foundation.
 True multithreading for web is under construction,